This page was last updated: March 8th, 2022

 Some of the recent Friends’ donations include:

-These donations are made possible by: visitors to our Coffee Bar in Tower Block at Royal Cornwall Hospital; and the public giving generously in collecting tins, leaving us a legacy in their will or supporting our many fundraising efforts.
+These donations are made possible by: visitors to our Coffee Bar in Tower Block at the Royal Cornwall Hospital; and the public giving generously in collecting tins, leaving us a legacy in their will or supporting our many fundraising efforts.

 Changes in the National Health Service over the years has meant that some of the smaller hospitals in the Truro area no longer exist and with the closure of the Royal Cornwall Infirmary and the formation of the Royal Cornwall Hospitals Trust, the name was changed to Friends of the Royal Cornwall Hospital.